Economic & Financial Consulting

 You will be supported through professional qualifications to become a Chartered Accountant (ACA) or a Chartered Financial Analyst (CFA).
 In addition, we have a comprehensive in-house learning and development programme.
 As you take on new responsibilities, your training will help you develop into an effective and professional consultant.

-You will receive a competitive starting salary of at least £42,000, a signing bonus, annual performance-based bonuses and a comprehensive benefits package.
+You will receive a competitive starting salary of at least £45,000, a signing bonus, an annual discretionary bonus and a comprehensive benefits package.
 We also offer a well-defined career path with regular appraisals and opportunities for accelerated promotion for star performers.

 There may also be the opportunity for secondment to our international offices (in Paris, Dubai, Hong Kong, Singapore, Seoul, Toronto or South Africa).
 Our people are also encouraged to provide pro-bono support to charities and contribute to other outreach projects.